ece-fast-lab/MICRO-2026-ARC/AE2/README.md

 ### 2. Set the SPEC CPU2017 paths

-Edit this file on SPR1:
+Edit this file on the target host:

 ```text
 sw/config/benchmark_paths.env